Proffett/cryptoFolio/README.md

 ## 🚨 Known Issues

+- 4 moderate security vulnerabilities in development dependencies (esbuild/vitest - dev-only, not affecting production)
+- Bundle size warning for chunks >500KB (can be optimized with code splitting if needed)
-- Some peer dependency warnings (non-blocking)
+- Some legacy peer dependency warnings from existing dependencies (non-blocking)
-- SCSS compilation warnings (resolved with sass package)

 ## 🤝 Contributing